How bioindustrial asphalt additives make old asphalt young again

 But it becomes brittle as it ages, limiting how much can be recycled at one time.
 The rest is stockpiled faster than we can reuse it.
 In some places, the piles get so big that they’re fitted with signal lights to alert low-flying aircraft.

 Cargill is working to change that, incorporating an engineered plant-based additive into asphalt mixes that pushes the limits of how much reclaimed pavement can go back onto the road.

 Cargill’s Anova rejuvenator rebalances the chemical composition of bitumen, asphalt’s petroleum-based liquid binder.

-But asphalt mixed with Anova rejuvenator can perform as well or better than standard mixes while using a far greater percentage of recycled content.
+But asphalt mixed with an asphalt rejuvenator can perform as well or better than standard mixes while using a far greater percentage of recycled content.
 The result is pavement that’s more sustainable and cost-effective.